-Personal Injury Lawyer, Raleigh, NC
+Personal Injury Attorneys, Raleigh, NC

 Accidents happen, and people get hurt.
 But is it an accident when someone else’s negligence causes the injury?
 Perhaps.
 But if that’s the case and the accident results in an injury, you should seek to hold the negligent person responsible.
 That’s why personal injury law exists.
 You should be made whole.